wowen-hackathon/.github/profile/README.md

 - How well does the project leverage technology?

-- How well and elegant is the project designed?
+- Is there a high-quality working prototype ?

 ## Practical aspect

-- Does the project fill a current existing gap in the blockchain space?

-- To what extent is the project economically justified?

-- Is the onboarding process simple enough?
+- Is there a concrete use-case for the project ?

+- How easy is it to onboard new users?

 ## Innovation aspect

 - How original and innovative is the project?

-- Does the project leverage new technologies?

-- Does the project enable new types of solutions to be created?
+- Does the project unlock new use cases of the technology ?

 # Contacts